Aidymouse/map-numberer/README.md

 A little program to add numbers to a map.
 For D&D!

 ## License
-Protected under CC BY 4.0.
+Protected under MIT License.
 Feel free to adapt, transform, steal, whatever!
 Check the license for details.